-Once approved, the appropriate buying officer will send a copy of the report and recommendations and all tenders received to the Secretariat Section.
+The appropriate buying officer will forward all tenders and relevant documents to the Secretariat Section.

 For all purchases covered by the procedural requirements of the EU Procurement Directives, a minimum ten day mandatory standstill period is required between communicating the award decision by email or fax and also by post to all tenderers prior to entering into a contractually binding agreement.
-Buying Officers shall consult with the Secretariat Section prior to awarding any formal tenders to ensure that the standard documents regarding the outcome of tender evaluation are used and the correct legal procedures are adhered to.
+Buying officers shall consult with the Secretariat Section prior to awarding any formal tenders to ensure that the standard documents regarding the outcome of tender evaluation are used and the correct legal procedures are adhered to.

-Notification of the acceptance of a tender shall be given to the successful tenderer by the Chief Fire Officer in writing clearly marked "subject to Contract" in those cases where a subsequent formal Contract let by the Clerk to the Authority is required by these Procurement Standing Orders.
+Notification of the acceptance of a tender shall be given to the successful tenderer by the Chief Fire Officer in writing clearly marked 'Subject to Contract' in those cases where a subsequent formal contract let by the Clerk to the Authority is required by these procurement standing orders.
 Buying officers shall arrange notification in conjunction with the Secretariat Section.